MateuszSabuk/MobDevAssignment/README.md

 ## Layout
 - Main activity
     - Button to scanner activity
     - Button to scan history activity
     - Button to collection management activity

+- Scanner activity
+    - scanner fragment
+    - manual entry of ISBN number ?
+    - manual entry of all info
+    - forward to a complete enter activity

+- complete enter activity
+    - Details needed
+        - book name
+        - genera
+        - ISBN
+        - have you read it
+        - score
+    - add the book to the local db of books